 Benefits of Direct Taxes

-Direct taxes have many economic and social advantages.
-Some of these are:
+Direct taxes have certain economic and administrative characteristics.

 Benefits of Indirect Taxes